· 8 min read

 Most system design resources teach you enough to draw boxes on a whiteboard.
 This guide covers what actually breaks under load and how engineers make real trade-offs in production.

-System design is one of the most important skills an engineer can develop, and one of the most poorly taught.
+System design is one of the most important skills I’ve developed as an engineer, and one of the most poorly taught.
 Most resources give you enough to draw boxes on a whiteboard.
-Very few teach you why those boxes exist, what breaks first under load, or how engineers make real trade-offs when systems hit production.
+Very few teach you why those boxes exist, what breaks first under load, or how I make real trade-offs when systems hit production.
 This guide covers both sides.
-Whether you’re preparing for a senior engineering interview or trying to think more clearly about software architecture at your current job, the frameworks and patterns here apply directly.
-And if you want to go deeper than any single guide can take you, the system design breakdowns at imlucas.dev are written by engineers who have actually shipped the systems they write about, not engineers who have only read about them.
+Whether you’re preparing for a senior engineering interview or trying to think more clearly about software architecture at your current job, the frameworks and patterns I share here apply directly.
+And if you want to go deeper than any single guide can take you, the system design breakdowns I write at imlucas.dev come from actually shipping the systems I write about, not just reading about them.

 What system design actually covers (and why most people get it wrong)

-Most engineers conflate high-level design and low-level design and study them as one subject.
+I see most engineers conflate high-level design and low-level design and study them as one subject.
 High-level design (HLD) is about software architecture: how components communicate, how data flows between services, and how the system behaves under load.
 Low-level design is about code structure: class design, object relationships, design patterns.
 Interviews and real projects require both, but they demand different mental models.
-Mixing them up is one of the earliest signs an engineer hasn’t structured their learning.
+I treat mixing them up as one of the earliest signs an engineer hasn’t structured their learning.

-Before you can design anything, you need a working vocabulary for the components that make up modern systems: load balancers, caches, message queues, databases, CDNs, API gateways, and application servers.
-Understanding what each one does and why you’d choose it is table stakes.
-The deeper skill is knowing how these components interact under stress, when caches go cold, when queues back up, and when a database replica falls behind the primary.
+Before I can design anything, I need a working vocabulary for the components that make up modern systems: load balancers, caches, message queues, databases, CDNs, API gateways, and application servers.
+Understanding what each one does and why I’d choose it is table stakes.
+The deeper skill I’ve built is knowing how these components interact under stress, when caches go cold, when queues back up, and when a database replica falls behind the primary.

-The conceptual layer underneath all of this is the CAP theorem.
+The conceptual layer I rely on underneath all of this is the CAP theorem.
 Every distributed system must navigate the tension between consistency, availability, and partition tolerance.
-In practice, partition tolerance is rarely optional in distributed systems, which means the real choice usually falls between consistency and availability depending on your use case.
-Strong consistency ensures every read reflects the most recent write — non-negotiable for financial transactions and inventory systems.
+In practice, partition tolerance is rarely optional in distributed systems, which means the real choice I make usually falls between consistency and availability depending on the use case.
+Strong consistency ensures every read reflects the most recent write, non-negotiable for financial transactions and inventory systems.
 Eventual consistency allows temporary stale reads but keeps systems highly available, which is the right call for social media feeds and user sessions.
-Knowing which consistency model your system needs before you sketch a single component is what separates engineers who design systems that survive production from those who discover these constraints the hard way.
+Knowing which consistency model my system needs before I sketch a single component is what I think separates engineers who design systems that survive production from those who discover these constraints the hard way.

 A repeatable framework for designing any system from scratch

-The single biggest mistake engineers make in both interviews and real projects is jumping to solutions before understanding constraints.
-Every system design starts with two categories of requirements: functional (what the system does) and non-functional (how well it does it).
+The single biggest mistake I see engineers make in both interviews and real projects is jumping to solutions before understanding constraints.
+Every system design I work on starts with two categories of requirements: functional (what the system does) and non-functional (how well it does it).
 Non-functional requirements include latency targets, expected read/write ratios, availability SLAs, and data durability needs.
-These constraints drive every architectural decision that follows.
+These constraints drive every architectural decision I make afterward.

-Once requirements are clear, back-of-envelope estimation tells you the scale you’re actually designing for.
-Senior engineers separate read and write traffic, apply a peak multiplier (a common rule of thumb is 2x average), and calculate storage, QPS, and bandwidth in sequence.
-If cache hit rate is 90% and peak reads are 8,000 per second, your database only sees 800 queries per second.
-That single number changes your entire storage architecture.
-Bandwidth constraints frequently surface before storage limits in read-heavy applications, and most junior engineers overlook bandwidth entirely.
+Once requirements are clear, back-of-envelope estimation tells me the scale I’m actually designing for.
+I separate read and write traffic, apply a peak multiplier (the rule of thumb I use is 2x average), and calculate storage, QPS, and bandwidth in sequence.
+If cache hit rate is 90% and peak reads are 8,000 per second, my database only sees 800 queries per second.
+That single number changes my entire storage architecture.
+Bandwidth constraints frequently surface before storage limits in read-heavy applications, and I see most junior engineers overlook bandwidth entirely.

-The full sequence is: requirements first, estimation second, high-level architecture third, component deep-dive fourth.
+The sequence I follow is: requirements first, estimation second, high-level architecture third, component deep-dive fourth.
 This isn’t arbitrary.
-Estimation shapes your architecture, and knowing which components carry the most risk tells you where to spend your deep-dive time.
+Estimation shapes my architecture, and knowing which components carry the most risk tells me where to spend my deep-dive time.
 Engineers who skip estimation end up designing for a scale that either doesn’t exist or has already been exceeded.

 The scalability and reliability patterns that show up in every production system

 Load balancing, caching, replication, sharding, and CQRS each solve a different class of scalable system design problem.
-Using them interchangeably is a sign of shallow architectural thinking; understanding the distinctions is what makes your designs defensible.
+I treat using them interchangeably as a sign of shallow architectural thinking; understanding the distinctions is what makes my designs defensible.

 Load balancing distributes traffic across servers to prevent any single node from becoming a bottleneck.
 It enables horizontal scaling, but it doesn’t solve data-layer problems.
-Caching addresses read-heavy bottlenecks by storing frequently accessed data in fast-access layers like Redis or Memcached.
-The trade-off is stale data and cache invalidation complexity.
+I use caching to address read-heavy bottlenecks by storing frequently accessed data in fast-access layers like Redis or Memcached.
+The trade-off I accept is stale data and cache invalidation complexity.
 Replication copies data across multiple nodes to increase read capacity and fault tolerance, but introduces consistency lag.
-These three patterns are often layered together to handle the majority of read scaling challenges.
+I often layer these three patterns together to handle the majority of read scaling challenges.

 Sharding and write scalability

-Sharding splits data across nodes to enable write scalability and fault isolation.
-The choice between range-based and hash-based sharding matters significantly under high write load.
+I use sharding to split data across nodes to enable write scalability and fault isolation.
+The choice I make between range-based and hash-based sharding matters significantly under high write load.
 Range sharding creates hotspots when using monotonic keys like timestamps: all new writes hit the latest range while older shards sit idle.
 Hash sharding distributes writes evenly but makes range queries expensive, requiring scatter-gather operations across multiple shards.
-The right sharding strategy depends entirely on your query patterns, and choosing wrong means paying a painful operational cost later.
+The right sharding strategy depends entirely on my query patterns, and choosing wrong means paying a painful operational cost later.

-CQRS separates read and write models entirely, allowing each to scale independently.
-This is powerful for systems with asymmetric read/write loads, but it introduces synchronization complexity and potential data duplication.
-Knowing when these patterns are worth that added complexity, and when they’re overkill, is a core part of building architectural judgment.
+CQRS separates read and write models entirely, allowing me to scale each independently.
+I find this powerful for systems with asymmetric read/write loads, but it introduces synchronization complexity and potential data duplication.
+Knowing when these patterns are worth that added complexity, and when they’re overkill, is a core part of how I’ve built architectural judgment.

 How to approach system design interviews at top companies

-The most common interview questions ask you to design a URL shortener, a messaging platform, a social media feed, a ride-sharing service, or a video streaming platform.
-The pattern is consistent across all of them: each question tests your ability to clarify scope, estimate scale, select the right data stores, and reason about bottlenecks.
-Interviewers at top companies for senior-level roles aren’t looking for a perfect answer.
+The most common interview questions I’ve seen ask you to design a URL shortener, a messaging platform, a social media feed, a ride-sharing service, or a video streaming platform.
+The pattern I notice across all of them is consistent: each question tests your ability to clarify scope, estimate scale, select the right data stores, and reason about bottlenecks.
+From the interviews I’ve sat through at top companies for senior-level roles, interviewers aren’t looking for a perfect answer.
 They’re evaluating your reasoning process, your awareness of trade-offs, and your ability to communicate architectural decisions clearly under pressure.

-Jumping to solutions without clarifying requirements is the most common disqualifying mistake.
-A close second is over-engineering: designing a globally distributed, multi-region system for a problem that only needs a single-region deployment at the scale described.
+In my experience, jumping to solutions without clarifying requirements is the most common disqualifying mistake.
+A close second I’ve seen is over-engineering: designing a globally distributed, multi-region system for a problem that only needs a single-region deployment at the scale described.
 Interviewers also penalize candidates who can’t articulate why they made a specific choice.
 Saying “I’d use Kafka here” without explaining the throughput requirements that justify Kafka signals pattern-matching rather than actual understanding.

-The engineers who perform best treat the interview as a collaborative design session, not a performance.
-They verbalize their reasoning as they draw, check in with the interviewer when trade-offs arise, and are explicit about what they’re optimizing for.
+I treat the interview as a collaborative design session, not a performance.
+I verbalize my reasoning as I draw, check in with the interviewer when trade-offs arise, and stay explicit about what I’m optimizing for.
 That approach demonstrates engineering maturity in a way that a correct architecture diagram alone never can.

 Projects that build real architectural intuition

-Hands-on projects develop system design intuition faster than any course or book.
-A URL shortener is a read-heavy system that teaches you caching, database replication, and horizontal scaling under realistic load.
-A log analyzer introduces event-driven pipelines, data ingestion, and distributed processing patterns like CQRS and event sourcing.
-A microservices web app teaches service orchestration, inter-service communication, and the operational costs of decomposing a system into independent services.
-Each project should be iterated: build it simply first, measure where it breaks, then apply the appropriate pattern to fix the bottleneck.
+I’ve found hands-on projects develop system design intuition faster than any course or book.
+A URL shortener is a read-heavy system that taught me caching, database replication, and horizontal scaling under realistic load.
+A log analyzer introduced me to event-driven pipelines, data ingestion, and distributed processing patterns like CQRS and event sourcing.
+A microservices web app taught me service orchestration, inter-service communication, and the operational costs of decomposing a system into independent services.
+I iterate on each project: build it simply first, measure where it breaks, then apply the appropriate pattern to fix the bottleneck.

-The goal of these exercises isn’t to ship something impressive.
+The goal of these exercises for me isn’t to ship something impressive.
 It’s to internalize the cause-and-effect relationships between architectural decisions and system behavior.
-When you’ve watched a cache eliminate 80% of your database reads in a URL shortener, caching stops being an abstract concept.
-When you’ve seen a message queue absorb a spike that would have crashed your app servers, backpressure becomes something you design for proactively rather than react to after an incident.
+When I watched a cache eliminate 80% of my database reads in a URL shortener, caching stopped being an abstract concept.
+When I saw a message queue absorb a spike that would have crashed my app servers, backpressure became something I design for proactively rather than react to after an incident.

-That kind of intuition is what distinguishes engineers who can design systems that survive contact with real users.
+That kind of intuition is what separates engineers who design systems that survive contact with real users from those who don’t.
 No course teaches it directly.
-You build it by shipping, measuring, and iterating on real systems where the consequences of your architectural choices become visible.
+I built it by shipping, measuring, and iterating on real systems where the consequences of my architectural choices become visible.

 Your system design roadmap from here

-Alex Xu’s System Design Interview volumes remain a solid starting point for structured preparation.
+Alex Xu’s System Design Interview volumes remain a solid starting point I recommend for structured preparation.
 ByteByteGo offers visual, case-study-driven content updated for current infrastructure trends.
 Educative’s Grokking courses cover fundamentals interactively, and DesignGurus provides a framework that closely mirrors interview expectations at top-tier companies.
-These are useful tools for building a foundation.
+These are the tools I’ve used to build a foundation.

-Courses and books get you to a baseline.
+Courses and books got me to a baseline.
 What they can’t provide is the perspective that comes from having actually built and shipped the systems you’re studying.
-The imlucas.dev content is written by engineers with that background.
-The breakdowns go beyond frameworks and canonical examples to cover what textbooks skip: what breaks first, which trade-offs were made and why, and what engineers would do differently with hindsight.
+My imlucas.dev content is written from that background.
+The breakdowns I write go beyond frameworks and canonical examples to cover what textbooks skip: what breaks first, which trade-offs I made and why, and what I’d do differently with hindsight.
 It’s the practitioner layer that structured courses rarely reach.

-Engineers who get good at it aren’t the ones who memorized the most patterns — they’re the ones who internalized the reasoning behind those patterns well enough to apply it in situations they’ve never encountered before.
-Use the scalable system design framework in this guide as your starting point, work through at least one of the projects above, and follow a structured system design roadmap as you progress.
+The engineers I’ve seen get good at this aren’t the ones who memorized the most patterns; they’re the ones who internalized the reasoning behind those patterns well enough to apply it in situations they’ve never encountered before.
+Use the scalable system design framework in this guide as your starting point, work through at least one of the projects I described above, and follow a structured system design roadmap as you progress.
 Every system you build is a chance to sharpen your architectural instincts.
 Keep measuring what breaks.